*Published on Femme Heroine. Click on Link to read the article. Thank You.

 The technique and mantra of TM has been standardized by the Maharishi Mahesh Yogi

 Through TM we have so much to unlock from ourselves, like the depths of the ocean our capabilities lay dormant and when this peace is unexpectedly disrupted we kill our inner direction and our real potential is lost.
-It is our prerogative to at least control the harsh tides of the surface with the tranquility of the depths.
+It is our prerogative to at least control the harsh tides of the surface with the tranquillity of the depths.
 Realistically, we have lost it.
 This innate calmness is ever dissolving within the toxins of our minds.
 As humans, we tend to pollute ourselves for no beneficial reason.
-We exist on “the gotta , gotta ,gotta”.
-Always in a rush to do or think something .
+We exist on “the gotta, gotta, gotta”.
+Always in a rush to do or think something.

 The More Neurological Science behind TM

-TM allows for the strengthening of the frontal and occipital lobes to access the varying levels of your mind and provide some sort of inward direction amidst a messy mind state (which I can only assume is the case for a lot of us).
-Much more can be discussed about TM in which self driven exploration about the practise is heavily endorsed.
+Transcendental Meditation allows for the strengthening of the frontal and occipital lobes to access the varying levels of your mind and provide some sort of inward direction amidst a messy mind state ,which I can only assume is the case for a lot of us.
+Much more can be discussed about Transcendental Meditation in which self driven exploration about the practise is heavily endorsed.

 The Visual Cliffnotes